kristianmandrup/json-schema-model-builder/samples/typeorm/TypeORM.md

 Create gateway library that can act as gateway to take the JSON schema model output and transform to a TypeORM definition .

+Use the [Class writer](https://github.com/kristianmandrup/graphSchemaToJson/blob/master/src/writer/class.js) to write a TypeScript class source file for a TypeORM entity from a JS schema definition object.

 ## Relationships

 - Many to many